Canada’s Atlantic Charm Self-Drive

-Arrive in Halifax, pick up your rental vehicle and explore this true maritime city.
+Upon arrival into Halifax Airport, collect your rental vehicle and explore this true maritime city.
 First settled in 1749, Halifax today is Nova Scotia’s capital and the largest city in Canada’s maritime provinces.
-Overnight: Halifax

-A full day in Halifax to explore boutiques, pubs and cafes of Privateers Warehouse and Historic Properties, tour the Bluenose II (see the “tails” side of a Canadian dime for a picture of the Bluenose I).
-Get a terrific view of the city from the Halifax Citadel National Historic Site and visit York Redoubt National Historic Site a 200-year-old fortification overlooking Halifax Harbour.
-Overnight: Halifax
+A full day in Halifax to explore boutiques, pubs and cafés of Privateers Warehouse and Historic Properties; tour the Bluenose II (see the “tails” side of a Canadian dime for a picture of the Bluenose I).
+Get a terrific view of the city from the Halifax Citadel National Historic Site and visit York Redoubt National Historic Site, a 200-year-old fortification overlooking Halifax Harbour.

-Depart Charlottetown taking Rte 1 to Wood Islands Ferry crossing to Caribou, Nova Scotia then drive to Cape Breton Island, a little piece of Scotland in North America. (breakfast included) Overnight: Baddeck
+Depart Halifax for your journey to Cape Breton Island, a little piece of Scotland in North America.
+Arrive in Baddeck at your leisure.

-This morning head north to discover the Fortress of Louisbourg National Historic Site.
-This incredible “living museum,” largest historical reconstruction in North America, is an impressive restoration of a French garrison town dating from the 1700s, complete with costumed interpreters who re-enact daily life from the French colonial period.
+This morning drive north to discover the Fortress of Louisbourg National Historic Site.
+This incredible “living museum,” is the largest historical reconstruction in North America; it is an impressive restoration of a French garrison town dating from the 1700s, complete with costumed interpreters who re-enact daily life from the French colonial period.
 You can even sample period food in the restaurant, or take part in a mock battle.
-Also, don’t miss a visit to the Alexander Graham Bell National Historic Site in the village of Baddeck, a museum dedicated to the life and inventions of this fascinating man - who spent his summers here on the shores of the Bras d’Or - Alexander Graham Bell National Historic Site is located on Chebucto Street (Route 205), in a residential area on the east edge of the village of Baddeck.
+Also, don’t miss a visit to the Alexander Graham Bell National Historic Site in the village of Baddeck, a museum dedicated to the life and inventions of this fascinating man - who spent his summers here on the shores of the Bras d’Or.
 You may also want to visit the Highland Village Museum in Iona.
-Overnight: Baddeck

-A full day for the return trip to Halifax along the scenic Bras d’Or Lakes Drive to the Canso Causeway to enter mainland Nova Scotia.
-At the community of Antigonish, travel southwest along Marine Drive to your destination.
-Overnight: Halifax
+A full day for the return trip to Halifax along the scenic Bras d’Or Lakes.
+Drive to the Canso Causeway to enter mainland Nova Scotia.
+At the community of Antigonish, travel southwest along Marine Drive to Halifax.